Urgent appeal: Surviving Winter

 For new or recently started Community Groups

-- The foundation resource for all things ‘charity’ is the Charity Commission.
-The information provided is more detailed and an essential reference resource for most queries on charities. https://www.gov.uk/set-up-a-charity
+The foundation resource for all things ‘charity’ is the Charity Commission.
+The information provided is more detailed and a great reference for most queries on charities.

-- If you are considering setting up a Social Enterprise, this is a good suite of information and resources. https://www.gov.uk/set-up-a-social-enterprise
+If you are considering setting up a Social Enterprise, the .gov website is a good source of information and resources.

 Please note: CCF does not offer advice or make recommendation on appropriate governance structures for individual charities or community interest companies.
 Specific advice relies on a detailed knowledge of an individual group’s circumstances.
 The information and links to third party resources provided in this section are for general guidance only.
 We recommend you seek independent professional advice in relation to your own specific circumstances.